Federal Glass Company

 Federal Glass Company was the manufacturer of a TREMENDOUS variety of tableware, including tumblers, stemware, shot glasses, plates, bowls, punchbowl sets, mugs, packer jars, toothpick holders, ashtrays, storage canisters, etc. The firm produced a lot of “institutional” glassware for the restaurant, bar and hotel trades.

-This company is especially well known and celebrated for it’s highly collectible lines of “Depression Glass tableware so popular during the 1930s and 1940s.
+This company is especially well known and celebrated for it’s highly collectible lines of Depression Glass tableware so popular during the 1930s and 1940s.
 Much of their Depression glass was not marked.

-Here are some of the glass tableware patterns that were made by Federal Glass Company during the Depression Era: Colonial Fluted, Columbia, Diana, Georgian (Lovebirds), Mayfair, Normandie (Bouquet and Lattice), Patrician (Spoke), Raindrops (Optic Design), Rosemary (Dutch Rose) and Sharon (Cabbage Rose).
+Here are some of the glass tableware patterns that were made by Federal Glass Company during the Great Depression Era: Colonial Fluted, Columbia, Diana, Georgian (Lovebirds), Mayfair, Normandie (Bouquet and Lattice), Patrician (Spoke), Raindrops (Optic Design), Rosemary (Dutch Rose) and Sharon (Cabbage Rose).
 Photos and descriptions of these patterns can be found in the “Collector’s Encyclopedia of Depression Glass” series of books written by Gene and Cathy Florence.

-Their most well-known pattern produced during the depression years would probably be their MADRID pattern (dinner plate shown above), most often seen in amber (sold under the name “Golden Glow”).
+Their most well-known pattern produced during the depression years would probably be their MADRID pattern (dinner plate shown above), most often seen in a light yellowish amber (sold under the name “Golden Glow”).
 In 1976, Federal reissued pieces in the Madrid pattern (calling it “Recollection” in their glass catalog) and added the date “1976” to the molds so those pieces are easily distinguishable from the older glass.

-However, after Federal closed down, some of the Madrid molds were sold to Indiana Glass Company, the “1976” was removed from the molds, with more glass being produced (in several colors including a paler pink, harsher blue shade, and teal) which has led to considerable confusion for collectors.
+However, after Federal closed down, some of the Madrid molds were sold to Indiana Glass Company, the “1976” was removed from the molds, with more glass being produced (in several colors including a paler pink, harsher blue shade, and teal) which has led to considerable confusion for collectors!!
 Here is a link to a very informative article on the Madrid pattern, posted by the National Depression Glass Association: http://www.ndga.net/nandv/00nv05a.php

 Here is an article about differences between the older Madrid pattern and the newer “Recollection” pieces made by Federal: